Shere Khan: 2016 live-action/CGI hybrid film

 Idris Elba voices Shere Khan in the 2016 live-action film The Jungle Book.
 In this incarnation, Shere Khan has several noticeable burns, including a blinded left eye.
 He also hates humans and views them all as a threat, much as his previous Disney incarnation does.
 When interviewed regarding the character, Elba described Shere Khan as the "lord of the jungle", a creature "that reigns with fear" and that he "terrorizes everyone he encounters because he comes from a place of fear."

 Shere Khan first appears during the drought, when the animals gather to drink at Peace Rock, a watering hole where the animals maintain a water truce not to devour each other while quenching their thirst.
 Upon scenting Mowgli, he threatens to kill him as man is not allowed to live in the jungle.
+Raksha, Mowgli's adoptive mother, retorts that they do not see him as the jungle's ruler; and that he has no right to dictate rules since he breaks them himself.
 This causes Akela and his wolf pack to debate whether to have Mowgli leave.
 When Mowgli leaves the wolf pack with Bagheera, Shere Khan ambushes him en route and fights with Bagheera.
 Though Shere Khan defeats and mildly injures Bagheera, Mowgli escapes with the aid of a stampeding water buffalo herd.
-During Kaa's attempt to hypnotise Mowgli, she reveals that Shere Khan himself is responsible for Mowgli being found by Bagheera, as he killed Mowgli's father (an event that left him with his burns and even more passionate hatred for humans).
+During Kaa's attempt to hypnotize Mowgli, she reveals that Shere Khan himself is responsible for Mowgli being found by Bagheera, as he killed Mowgli's father (an event that left him with his burns and even more passionate hatred for humans).